 Forest Park Museum/Arboretum– A hidden gem, there is a paved path to follow along viewing a creek and the prairie.
-You can even borrow a DIY conestoga wagon kit to explore in.
+You can even borrow a DIY Conestoga wagon kit to explore.

 Big Creek State Park – This park is always cooler than I expect with lots of water blowing off the lake.
 Paved paths weave through the trees, connected from the parking lot by the big wooden playground.

 Neal Smith Wildlife Refuge– A hidden gym way out east, there are lots of paved trails that take you by the bison.
 Absolutely zero shade but lots of prairie and wildflowers, with the great indoor learning center to explore before/after.